ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

-Sesion 1 | Part 2 : Gene expression analysis
+Sesion 3 | Part 2 : Gene expression analysis
 ================
 Jonathan Maldonado
-5/22/2020
+06/03/2020

 Following the former pipeline, we were able to obtain a table with read counts per gene of Arabidopsis.
 That table was generated using the reduced version of the original sequencing files.
 For this pipeline, we will use a similar file, containing gene counts obtained from the analysis of the original .fastq files.

 Open R Studio (or just R) and load the following libraries.
+Load each library **one at a time** to be sure that the library is installed on your system.
+Otherwise, remember to use BiocManager::install(“packagename”).

 ``` r
 library(edgeR)